liquibase/liquibase-docs/README.md

 Documentation for the liquibase website.

-The files in the `scripts\redirect_creation` directory comprise the Terraform configuration called by our GitHub Actions workflows for the publishing of 301 redirects to documentation websites, both staging and production.

-The publishing of site redirects is part of the overall content publishing workflow used by the Liquibase Documentation Team.

 ***Please send us pull requests if you see something that needs to be updated!***

 How to make docs changes